kbuzard/website/content/teaching/606/textbooks.md

 - Velleman (2019), "How to Prove it: A Structured Approach,"' Cambridge University Press, Third Edition.
 - Corbae, Stinchcombe and Juraj (2009), "An Introduction to Mathematical Analysis for Economic Theory and Econometrics,'' Princeton.

-I have asked the library to have all of these available as electronic resources, but they were not available as of 7/15/2021.
+There are hard copies of most of these texts on reserve at Bird Library, and electronic versions are available for a few of them at https://catalog.syr.edu/vwebv/enterCourseReserve.do.